New Jersey Motorsports Park: Thunderbolt and Lightning Raceways

 NJMP is one of the few facilities in the world housing two circuits that can be operated simultaneously.
 The tracks both feature many elevation changes, along with lengthy front straightaways.
 One of the best known features of this course is a stretch on Thunderbolt Raceway known as "the Jersey devil."

 The Park offers open seating which allows spectators to venture throughout the grounds.
 Grandstands are available in several locations, in addition to camping areas and on-site hotel and condominium accommodations.
 The facility includes a full-service bar and restaurant, The Finish Line Pub, located at the center of the property.

 Go-karting

 In addition to the two road courses, NJMP includes a 1.1 mi karting facility called Tempest Raceway.
 Like the park itself, Tempest consists of two tracks that can be operated simultaneously.
 It hosts daily arrive-and-drive programs, and offers custom experiences for groups.
 The complex also hosts competition events sanctioned by various regional and national series.

-In 2011 The Motorsports park declared Chapter 11 bankruptcy, defaulting on its contracts with the City of Millville.
+In 2011 NJMP filed Chapter 11 bankruptcy, defaulting on its contracts with the City of Millville.
+It remained open following bankruptcy reorganization.

-Millville Army Air Field

-The Millville Army Air Field opened as a gunnery school for fighter pilots for the Republic P-47 “Thunderbolt” in 1941.
-During its four-year existence, about 1,500 pilots received advanced P-47 Thunderbolt fighter training here.

-New Jersey Motorsports Park commemorated this history by naming its marquee 2.25-mile racetrack “Thunderbolt Raceway.”
-The 1.9-mile road course – Lightning Raceway – is named after the P-38 Lightning, a World War II fighter aircraft.

-The facility also carries the historical World War II theme by naming its track-side condominiums “The Villas at Breighton.”
-Breighton was the name of an allied airfield in Great Britain, where many of the Millville-trained P-47 pilots served during World War II.

-Other ties to the World War II theme include the English Tudor design of the clubhouse, the Officers Club's Q-Hangar design that contains Cumberland County's largest banquet facility and the Timing Tower that resembles a World War II air traffic control tower.
-NJMP safety and security vehicles are based on World War II MP Jeeps.

-While building the various structures at New Jersey Motorsports Park, many World War II artifacts were found and collected for display at the Millville Army Air Field Museum, located on the opposite side of the Millville Airport.
-The Bore Site range, located just outside Thunderbolt Raceway Paddock was used by Thunderbolt pilots during training as a range to calibrate their machine guns.

-Today, a P-47 Thunderbolt - No Guts, No Glory aircraft is based out of Millville Airport.
-It is one of only nine in the world still in working condition.

 Lap records

-The official fastest race lap records at the New Jersey Motorsports Park are listed as:
+As of September 2025, the fastest official race lap records at the New Jersey Motorsports Park are listed as: